This tax guide provides an overview of the indirect tax system and rules to be aware of for doing business in the Czech Republic.

 • ‘Self-billing’ if the person for whom the transaction is carried out, is empowered to issue a tax invoice

-• ‘Reverse charge’ if the person liable to pay tax is the person for whom the transaction was carried out.
+• ‘Reverse charge’ if the person liable to pay tax is the person for whom the transaction was carried out

 VAT invoices can be issued, received and stored in an electronic format.
 Electronic invoices must contain the same information as paper invoices.
-The method used to ensure the authenticity of origin, the integrity of content and legibility of the invoices is a business choice and can be achieved by any methods that create a reliable audit trail between an invoice and a supply of goods or services.
+The method used to ensure the authenticity of origin, the integrity of content and legibility of the invoices is a business choice and can be achieved by any method that creates a reliable audit trail between an invoice and a supply of goods or services.

-Currently not in CZ.
 The Control Statement is a detailed list of the individual VAT related transactions submitted electronically to the tax authority usually once a month.

 Contact us